 First, choose the temperature monitor the PWM controller will use to monitor for its temp information.
 It's recommended to tie the fan control to the CPU, which is predominantly the most important temperature in the system.
-The exception is when you are pushing memory overclocks HARD with 64GB of RAM installed, which may cause PWM temps to be a concern; in that case, tie the fan control to the PWM temp.

 Once you've set the Fan Control reference point, you can set the Default fan speed.
 The fan speed will increase once the temperature reference point has heated up enough to hit the Level 1 Temperature.
 Once it hits the Level 1 Temperature the fan controls will override the Default speed setting based on the temperature at the time.